Silver & Copper Jewelry Care

 Copper Jewelry Info:

-I seal all my copper pieces with a copper specific protective coating, but there's no sealant on the market that lasts forever.
-It will eventually wear off over time.
-For some individuals, a slight green tint may occur where the copper is contacting your skin, but please note this is not an allergic reaction, it is completely normal and can happen with any type of unsealed raw copper jewelry.
-It may also be an indication that your body is slightly acidic.
-If this happens, simply wash the tinted area with soap and water.
-To prevent skin discoloration in the future you can use clear nail polish to paint the part of your jewelry that is coming into contact with your skin and reapply as needed.
+Copper tends to tarnish more quickly than other metals.
+I apply a specific protective coating designed for copper to all my copper pieces, but no sealant on the market is everlasting.
+Eventually, it will wear off over time.
+Some people may experience a faint green tint where the copper comes into contact with their skin.
+It's essential to note that this isn't an allergic reaction; it's entirely normal and can occur with any unsealed raw copper jewelry.
+It might also indicate a slightly acidic nature of your body.
+If this occurs, simply wash the tinted area with soap and water.
+To prevent future skin discoloration, you can use clear nail polish to coat the part of your jewelry in contact with your skin and reapply as necessary.